steamclock/niceComponents/README.md

 2. Choose your project
 3. Enter this URL in the search bar `git@github.com:steamclock/niceComponents.git`

+#### Building with CI

+Since NiceComponents uses some macros to automatically generate initializers for some classes, you may need to add `-skipMacroValidation` to your `xcodebuild` call to make it work.

 ### Migrating from Nice Components 1.0

 Given the size and scope of changes from Nice Components 1 to 2, migrating may be a somewhat big process.
 The good news, a lot of that work can be done with good ol' Find and Replace.